 The impact of the pandemic has brought a multitude of security challenges for the IT security team and chief information security officers.
-One of the main challenges includes remediation of security flaws in a complex IT network and patch vulnerabilities whenever necessary.
+One of the main challenges includes remediation of security flaws in a complex IT network and patch vulnerabilities using a patch management tool whenever necessary.

 Generally, an IT security team is presented with significantly responsible tasks if security vulnerabilities reach a record high.
-As a result, your team should be well-equipped with the necessary tools and resources to meet the growing demands of remediating high-risk vulnerabilities.
+As a result, your team should be well-equipped with the necessary vulnerability management tool and resources to meet the growing demands of remediating high-risk vulnerabilities.
 It prevents business enterprises from being attacked.

 Your team should adopt a continuous and automated vulnerability management approach to alleviate the strain and enhance the remediation speed.
 It reduces the overall risk posture to a greater extent and facilitates business growth.
 To have a clear view, here are some practical solutions to leverage continuous and automated vulnerability remediation programs while dealing with critical cyber security flaws.